Difference between java.sql.Time, java.sql.Timestamp and java.sql.Date is most common JDBC question appearing on

 looking to get most from JDBC you can also see 4

-JDBC performance tips
+JDBC performance tips and 10

-.
+JDBC best practices to follow.
 Those article not only help you to

 understand and use JDBC better but also help on interviews.
 Let’s come back to